GabrielSlima/blog/articles/clean-code-formatting-rules.md

         details hidden in the first paragraph.
     </p>
     <p>
-        So in the code the headline would be the file's name.
+        So when it comes to the code, the headline would be the file's name.
 The top of the file should include only the high-level concepts and the details should be increased as we move downward.
         <br>
-        Following the idea of <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">abstractions</a>, the first layers would be at the top of the file as the low-level layers are kept at the bottom.
+        Following the idea of <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">abstractions</a>, the first layers would be at the top of the file as the lower-level layers are kept at the bottom.
     </p>
     <h4>Vertical openness between concepts</h4>
     <p>